Connect with others who understand.

 “My voice gets thinner and softer as the day wears on,” one MyParkinsonsTeam member said.

-Why Parkinson’s Affects the Voice
+Why Does Parkinson’s Affect the Voice?

-People with Parkinson’s disease who have dysarthria may find it frustrating or hard to speak clearly.
+People with Parkinson’s who have dysarthria may find it frustrating or hard to speak clearly.
 “My husband’s voice has gotten very quiet,” a MyParkinsonsTeam member wrote, “and it is a considerable effort for him to hold a conversation.”

 Hypokinetic Dysarthria